Account-based marketing is a new type of strategy that focuses on targeting specific accounts, rather than individuals.

 It can be a big networking event or smaller city-based meetings to connect face-to-face with key customers and decision-makers.

 Now, let us look at some of the best account-based marketing software in the market that can boost your performance and productivity.

 EngageBay: EngageBay is an all-in-one marketing, sales, and customer support software that offers end-to-end ABM solutions at affordable rates with free onboarding sessions.
 You get a host of powerful features, including inbound marketing, marketing automation, prospect management, personalized campaigns, customer engagement tools, and of course, account-based marketing.

 Adobe Campaign: Adobe Campaign has always been in the market as a reliable tool.
 Now, they have added a lot of new tools such as campaign creations for mobile or desktop marketing projects, email campaigns, and overall goal fulfillment.

-6Sense: They systems are powered with patent-protected predictions which helps to determine who is in an active buying cycle, for what products, when they will buy and where they are in the buyer’s journey.
+6Sense: The systems are powered with patent-protected predictions, which helps determine who is in an active buying cycle, when they will buy and where they are in the buyer’s journey.

-Terminus: Their ABM tools include central Hub, Digital Marketing platform with personalized targeting on accounts, engagement insights etc.
+Terminus: Their ABM tools include central Hub, a digital marketing platform with personalized targeting on accounts, and engagement insights.

 Bound: They can create personalized paths for visitors to take when they come to your homepage, making them more likely to navigate it.
 This helps drive on-site traffic and lead generation.

 An ABM strategy will increase revenue and change the way you do business.